sazboxai/MiAguila_Astesana_Test/README.md

 ## 5- Performing limit controller for API queries.

-The function named api_get_batches is the one that perform async queries to the "https://postcodes.io/" API.
-Here I used grequest and time libraries for limitting the max number of petitions that can be performed per minute to the API.
+The function named `api_get_batches` is the one that perform async queries to the "https://postcodes.io/" API.
+Here I used
+_**grequest**_ and _**time**_ libraries for limitting the max number of petitions that can be performed per minute to the API.
 The máx number of petitions can be changed withe the variable **queries_per_sec**

 ## 6- Git /Git Flow

-How the work was done just for me and it was quite simple, it was not imperative to use Git Flow methodology.
-I know the importance of using Git Flow and I used this methodology in the past.
-We implement it using at least 2 branches.
-1 for production (master) and other for develop (develop).
+How the work was done individually and it was quite simple, it was not necessary to use the Git Flow methodology.
+I know of the importance of using Git Flow and that's why I used this methodology in the past.
+The most common way to implement it is by using at least 2 branches.
+1 for production (master) and other for development (development).
+When working as a team, tasks are divided and branches are created (were each dev works) that are then merged to master once finished and tested.

 ## 7- Good Practices Performed